 What is the IDEAL level of IAOMT certification of a top holistic dentist?

-Short Answer: Find a dentist who is both Accredited and SMART Certified for a top holistic dentist whom you can trust for optimal health.
+Short Answer: Find a dentist who is at minimum Accredited and also SMART Certified for a top holistic dentist whom you can trust for optimal health.